binbashar/le-ref-architecture-doc/docs/try-leverage/leverage-project-setup.md

 secondary_region: us-west-2
 ...
 ```
-!!! info "We took `us-east-1` as an example,but it might not be the best region for your use case.
+!!! info "We took `us-east-1` as an example, but it might not be the best region for your use case.
 For more information, you can follow these [guidelines](https://binbash.atlassian.net/wiki/external/2159050753/NGZkZWMzMTA5M2UwNDQ0OTk3MjUwMGY5NjA0YzRjNjk)."

 Another example is below.
 Note that the `management`, `security`, and `shared` accounts have been updated with slightly different email addresses (actually `aws+security@example.com` and `aws+shared@example.com` are email aliases of `aws@example.com` which is a convenient trick in some cases):
 ```